Ru13en/setup-elk-stack/README.md

 Now you can can see in Kibana, go to Management → Kibana Index Patterns.
 Create a index pattern for `logstash-*` and you shoud be able to see all messages

-## Statring elk-stack:
-To start docker stack on boot and detachted you must -d option.

-`sudo docker-compose up -d`